LSU vs. Colorado Women's Basketball Predictions & Picks - November 6

 - The Tigers' +877 scoring differential last season (outscoring opponents by 24.4 points per game) was a result of putting up 82.3 points per game (fifth in college basketball) while giving up 57.9 per contest (34th in college basketball).

-- Offensively, LSU put up 77.3 points per game last season in conference tilts.
-To compare, its season average (82.3 points per game) was 5 PPG higher.
+- LSU put up 77.3 points per game last season in conference contests, which was 5 fewer points per game than its overall average (82.3).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.